 Additionally, check for changes in medications and environmental factors.
 Aging can also affect hearing, eyesight, and movement problems which is another reason taking them in for regular check-ups can alleviate childish behavior.
 Check for boredom, too, as many seniors feel locked into a location and less involved with the world.
 Finally, ensure they stay active enough during the day to improve their mood and sleep.

 As parents age, they can experience regression as they recede into a child-like state.
 When someone reverts to a younger state of mind, it is known as age regression.
 It is possible that this retreat is only a few years younger than the person’s actual age.
 It could potentially be considerably younger, infancy or early childhood, or as it’s often called second childhood.

 People who engage in age regression may exhibit childish behaviors such as thumb-sucking or complaining.
 Others may refuse to have adult conversations or deal with their problems.
-Losing control of any aspect of a senior’s life can cause regression making it seem like they are acting like children.
+Losing control of any aspect of a senior’s life can cause regression, making it seem like elderly are acting like a child.
 However, they are simply feeling the pains of dealing with a less capable body.